For more patient information on MRI

 - When you call to book your appointment, our booking staff will go over any special instructions with you.
 Generally, MRI requires very little preparation.

 - Please arrive 15 minutes before your appointment.
 Depending on the area being scanned, you may need to change into a gown.
 You will be asked to remove anything containing metal such as jewelry, piercings, dentures or hearing aids.

 - For some MRI scans you will be given an injection of contrast dye.
 This makes tissues and blood vessels show up in greater detail.

 - During the MRI scan you will be asked to lie very still.
-MRI scans usually require 20 minutes, but some types of exams may take longer to finish.
+Most MRI scans take 20 minutes, but some take longer to finish.

 - Some people may find the MRI machine makes them feel claustrophobic.
-If you are concerned about this, you can discuss it with your healthcare practitioner who may be able to prescribe a sedative to help.
+If you are concerned about this, your healthcare practitioner may be able to prescribe a sedative to help.

 - An MIC radiologist will review your scans and provide a complete report to your healthcare practitioner, usually within 24 hours.